szhsin/react-menu/example/README.md

-@szhsin/react-menu examples and documentation project
+React-Menu examples and documentation project

 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).